akhi1212/Taskcreationcypressandgo/README.md

 install cypress framework

  Run cypress
- go to folder and run
+ go to folder where your project  located and run
                     npx cypress open